 Where to Find Sakura Trees in Japan ?

 Japan has the best cherry blossom season in any country.
-If you were to ask most, if not all, visitors what they would most like to see in Japan, they would likely all answer cherry blossoms.
-Here is a list of places in Japan where you may see the beloved national flower of the country and enjoy the sakura season.
+If you were to ask most if not all, visitors what they would most like to see in Japan, they would likely all answer cherry blossoms.
+Here is a list of places in Japan where you may see the beloved national flower of the country and enjoy the Sakura season.
+Find out more about cherry blossom viewing spots in Japan on this blog.

 1. Hirosaki Park

 The view from Hirosaki Park is stunning, especially in April when the cherry blossoms are in peak bloom.
 It is situated next to Hirosaki Castle Park in Aomori Prefecture, home to one of the few existing castles in Japan.
-Renowned for its expansive cherry blossom trees, the area hosts the Hirosaki Cherry Blossom Festival yearly, which is well-known among locals and visitors.
-When the area is covered in flowers and appears pink, it is typically hosted in late April to early May.
-Hirosaki Park offers many other activities in addition to seeing the cherry blossoms.
-Therefore, tourists frequently visit the Hirosaki Castle Botanical Garden, the Fujita Memorial Japanese Garden, and other popular attraction.
+The area hosts the Hirosaki Cherry Blossom Festival yearly from late April to early May, which is well-known among locals and visitors.
+Hirosaki Park offers many other activities like the Hirosaki Castle Botanical Garden, the Fujita Memorial Japanese Garden, and other popular attractions.

 2. Mt.
 Shiude

 Mt.
 Shiude, which rises 352 meters above sea level, dominates Kagawa Prefecture's Shonai Peninsula.
-A thousand cherry blossom trees are reported to surround the Seto Inland Sea and the other nearby islands, making it a fantastic place to sightsee.
-Just picture a cloud of soft pinks and waves of blue; it would be lovely.
-Additionally, when the cherry blossom petals are fully bloomed in the spring, you may anticipate an even more breathtaking spectacle.
+A thousand cherry blossom trees surround the Seto Inland Sea and the other nearby islands, making it a fantastic place to sightsee.
 Late March to mid-April would be the ideal time to travel.

 3. Takada Castle Site Park

-The Chubu region of Japan's Niigata Prefecture is home to Takada Castle Site Park.
-It is also a top location for cherry blossom watching, with an estimated 4,000 cherry blossom trees blooming in the spring, making for a tranquil and romantic nighttime experience.
+The Chubu region of Japan's Niigata Prefecture is home to Takada Castle Site Park, a top location for cherry blossom watching.
+This park includes about 4,000 cherry blossom trees, making for a tranquil and romantic nighttime experience.
 Similar to the Takada Castle Cherry Blossom Festival, many visitors travel there to observe the "Sakura Road" of illuminated cherry blossom trees decorated with over 3,000 paper lanterns.
-Due to the abundance of kiosks selling food and beverages, the festival is also a vibrant sight to see at night.
-What a great way to spend the evening with loved ones.

 4. Chidorigafuchi Green Way

-Tokyo's cherry blossom season, which coincides with the start of the new fiscal year, lasts from late March to early April.
-One of the greatest places in Tokyo to see cherry blossoms is from Chidorigafuchi Green Walk, a 700-meter route near a moat on the west side of the Imperial Palace.
-Locals frequent it after work because Metro Kudanshita Station is only a 5-minute walk away.
+One of the greatest places in Tokyo to see cherry blossoms is on the Chidorigafuchi Green Walk, a 700-meter route near a moat on the west side of the Imperial Palace.
 On the other side of the river, at Kitanomaru Park, there are 330 trees in addition to the 260 trees that line the route.
-Cherry blossoms in gorgeous blooms make for some amazing vistas.
-During cherry blossom season, there are also nighttime illuminations, which you may take while relaxing on a rented boat.
+During cherry blossom season, nighttime illuminations can be viewed while relaxing on a rented boat.

 5. Fuji Kawaguchiko

-The trees along Lake Kawaguchiko's northern shoreline offer a breathtaking view of Mount Fuji with the lake and cherry blossoms.
+Lake Kawaguchiko's northern shoreline offers a breathtaking view of Mount Fuji with the lake and cherry blossoms, especially in the early morning.
 The lakeside promenade around the Kawaguchiko Music Forest and the little Ubuyagasaki peninsula next to the Kawaguchiko Ohashi Bridge are two of the best locations.
-A standout is a path that leads from Kawaguchiko Enkei Hall on the lake's northern bank to Lake Kawaguchi Ohashi Bridge.
-There are several picturesque locations along the walk, but a 1-km length of the lakeside lined with 200 Yoshino cherry trees, with Mount Fuji in the distance, standout the most.
-Early in the morning is typically when Mount Fuji is most visible.
+A standout is a path from Kawaguchiko Enkei Hall on the lake's northern bank to Lake Kawaguchi Ohashi Bridge, offering several picturesque locations along the walk, including a 1-km length of the lakeside lined with 200 Yoshino cherry trees.

 How to Grow Cherry Blossom Trees?